 Where indies collaborate to make better books and sell more of them!

-We invite you to join the Board team as we collaborate to "make better books and sell more of them."
-We help independent publishers build and grow their publishing and related businesses.
+IPNE helps independent publishers build and grow their publishing and related businesses.
+We invite you to support the Board team as we collaborate to "make better books and sell more of them."

 and the schedule remains posted to refresh your memory.

-Highlights among the offerings at the Nov.
-5-6 10th annual event were several talks & Q&As with Platinum sponsor IngramSpark president Paige Allen.
+Highlights among the offerings at the 10th annual event, on November 5 and 6, were several talks and Q&As with Platinum sponsor IngramSpark president Paige Allen.

 Ms. Allen keynoted along with Cevin Breyerman of Publishers Weekly and indie book guru Jane Friedman.
 Ms. Allen also participated in two breakout sessions at the (virtual) conference, including a Q&A-style session with her colleague and longtime IPNE contact, Josh Floyd.

 The majority of our members have published through Ingram, so we received many questions from author-publishers.
 They didn't hold back about their experiences on the popular print-on-demand platform!